Topics included in this article:

 PPE Detection

-Lack of Personal Protection Equipment (masks and helmets), PPE for short, can be detected using Rhombus cameras as well.
-Like Face Recognition and LPR, the success of this feature is heavily reliant on placement and type of camera.
-To learn more about PPE detection check out our PPE detection article.
+Lack of Personal Protection Equipment (i.e. masks and helmets), can be detected using Rhombus cameras as well.
+Like Facial Recognition and LPR, the success of this feature is heavily reliant on camera model and placement.
+To learn more about PPE detection check out our article on Personal Protective Equipment Detection.

 Vehicle Counting

-The vehicle counting feature is useful when tracking the amount of vehicle traffic is a need.
-Like most other features the success is determined by placement and type of camera.
-For example, the GIF in the LPR section above is an R500 aimed at our HQ south entry way so that the camera can easily pick up vehicle movement.
+The vehicle counting feature is useful for monitoring vehicle traffic.
+Like most other features, the success of this feature is dependent on camera model and placement.
+For example, the GIF in the LPR section above is an R500 aimed at our HQ south entry, so that the camera can easily pick up vehicle movement.

-At the bottom of the chart are buttons you can toggle to see or not see vehicle counting data pertaining to cameras with this feature enabled.
+Above is an example of our Vehicle Counting chart.
+At the bottom of this chart are buttons that show or hide vehicle counting data pertaining to cameras with this feature enabled.

 Visual Tamper Detection

-This feature is extremely useful for detecting when the camera has been visually tampered with, like when someone covers the dome with spray paint.
-The way this feature works is it will use the full view of the camera window as a reference and when it becomes "covered" the system will flag and mark the detection time.
-All of our Rhombus Cameras have the ability for visual temper detection.
+This feature is useful for detecting when the camera has been visually tampered with, like when someone covers the dome with spray paint.
+Tamper detection works by using the full field of view as a reference and when it becomes "covered" the system will flag and mark the detection time.

 Included Cloud Archiving

-This feature comes with the enterprise licensing and gives you the ability to back up 30 days of footage to the cloud automatically.
+This feature comes with enterprise licensing and allows you to automatically back up 30 days of footage to the cloud.

 Additional Cloud Archiving